glow-xyz/nftoken/docs/pages/index.md

 ---
-title: Nftoken - the Solana NFT Standard
+title: Nftoken - Solana NFT Standard
 description: A new, simple standard for Solana NFTs
 ---

-# Nftoken
+# {% $markdoc.frontmatter.title %}

 ## What is Nftoken?